pik-gane/vodle/doc/development/GLOSSARY.md

 This interactive process will ideally make the voters' ratings converge to a combination in which a single option receives all or almost all of the [share](#share), or in which the shares are distributed in some other way that is desirable or at least acceptable for all voters.

 ### Share
+As the main part of the intermediate and final [results](#results) of a [poll](#poll), each [option](#option) gets assigned a *share* between 0% and 100%.
+All options' shares add up to 100%.
+What the share of an option means depends on the [poll type](#poll type):
+- For a poll of type "winner", the share of an option states how likely the option will be drawn as the [winner](#winner) of the poll when the poll [closes](#closing).
+- For a poll of type "share", the share of an option states what part of the budget or resource in question this option gets allocated.
+For example, if the resource is 40 hours of time and the option's final share is 30%, then 12 hours are allocated to the option.

+An option's share equals the percentage of non-[abstaining](#abstention) voters who approve this option but don't approve any higher-[ranked](#ranking) option.
+One can interpret this by saying that each non-abstaining voter "controls" an equal share of 100%/*N*, where *N* is the number of non-abstaining voters.
+Therefore we also say that a "voter's share" goes to a certain option.
+On the level of the code (but not in the UI), we also call this share the voter's ["vote"](#vote) and say that she "votes for" a certain option.

 ### Tallying
+Whenever a [voter](#voter) changes her [own rating](#own-rating) of some [option](#option) and whenever some [delegation](#delegation) relationship changes, the intermediate [results](#results) of the [poll](#poll) are updated or calculated freshly.
+This process is called *tallying*.

+During the tallying process, the following things are updated or calculated freshly in this order:
+1. For each voter and option:
+    1. if the voter has delegated for this option, find the [effective delegate](#effective-delegate) of that voter for that option.
+    2. calculate the [proxy rating](#proxy-rating) of that voter for that option, based on her or her effective delegate's [own rating](#own-rating), and show it in the [rating slider](#rating-slider).
+2. For each voter:
+    1. set all her [effective ratings](#effective-rating) based on all her proxy ratings.
+    2. using them, check whether she [abstains](#abstention).
+3. For each option: find its [approval threshold](#approval-threshold), based on the effective ratings of the non-abstaining voters.
+The voter can see this in the "explain" page.
+4. For each option and non-abstaining voter: check whether she [approves](#approval) the option, based on the option's approval threshold and her effective rating of the option.
+5. For each option:
+    1. calculate its [approval score](#approval-score) on the basis of all non-abstaining voters' approval of the option.
+    2. calculate its [total ratings score](#total-ratings-score) on the basis of all non-abstaining voters' effective ratings of the option.
+6. Determine the options' [ranking](#ranking) based on their approval and total ratings scores.
+7. For each non-abstaining voter: determine which option that "voter's share" goes to, based on the voter's approvals and the options' ranking.
+In the code, this option is called the voter's ["vote"](#vote).
+8. Finally, for each option: calculate its [share](#share) based on the voters' votes.
+The voter can see this in the "explain" page.

+The details of this algorithm have been very carefully designed to guarantee a number of things such as fairness, neutrality, proportionality, low manipulability, consistent sensitivity to changes, etc. For more details on this, please see the [scientific article](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3751225) on the underlying decision method.

 ### Total ratings score
 The *total ratings score* of an [option](#option) equals the sum of all [effective ratings](#effective-rating) the option received from all [voters](#voter).